moonem/Win-Loss-Prediction-on-Major-League-Soccer/SeanTyson/README.md

 ## Segment 1

 For Segment 1, I was responsible for cleaning and preparing data from the all_tables dataset.
-This dataset tracks the end of season standings of all MLS teams for every season through 2021.
+This dataset tracks the end-of-season standings of all MLS teams for every season through 2021.

 ### Cleaning Process